 The Kresge Foundation is metro Detroit's largest private, national foundation, with more than $3.5 billion in its endowment, a growing staff of nearly 100 employees and a mission to expand opportunities in America's cities for low-income people.
-We do this through grantmaking and social investing nationally in arts and culture, education, environment, health, human services, as well as community development in Detroit.
-Kresge’s Detroit Program is one of the foundation's signature efforts, reflecting our commitment to work in one of America's most challenging and dynamic cities and our belief in strategic, interdisciplinary, collective, and innovative approaches to urban revitalization.
+The foundation does this through grantmaking and social investing nationally in arts and culture, education, environment, health, human services, as well as community development in Detroit.
+Kresge’s Detroit Program is one of the foundation's signature efforts, reflecting its commitment to work in one of America's most challenging and dynamic cities and belief in strategic, interdisciplinary, collective, and innovative approaches to urban revitalization.

 About the position

-- Shapes grantmaking and investment strategies within the Arts & Culture Program, particularly with respect to community-engaged design, systems integration and comprehensive community development solutions.
+- Shape grantmaking and investment strategies within the Arts & Culture Program, particularly with respect to community-engaged design, systems integration and comprehensive community development solutions.

-- Prepares, individually and with other team members, complex strategy papers, grant recommendations, other written materials and verbal presentations for the foundation’s management and Board of Trustees.
+- Prepare, individually and with other team members, complex strategy papers, grant recommendations, other written materials, and verbal presentations for the foundation’s management and Board of Trustees.

-- Identifies, conducts due diligence on and recommends for support, those grants and social investments that advance the program’s strategies.
+- Identify, conduct due diligence on, and recommend for support, those grants and social investments that advance the program’s strategies.

-- Assesses the merit of potential grant and investment opportunities and monitoring active grants and investments through review of written materials, conversations by phone and site visits.
+- Assess the merit of potential grant and investment opportunities and monitoring active grants and investments through review of written materials, conversations by phone and in-person site visits.

-- Analyzes grantee reports and updates to determine progress toward expressed outcomes, and contributing to the team’s learning and evaluation efforts.
+- Analyze grantee reports and updates to determine progress toward expressed outcomes, and contributing to the team’s learning and evaluation efforts.

-- Represents the foundation professionally to external entities.
+- Represent the foundation professionally to external entities.

-- Represents the team on internal foundation working groups and committees.
+- Represent the team on internal foundation working groups and committees.

-- Identifies and conducts due diligence on, recommends for support, those grants and social investments that advance the program’s strategies.
+- Identify and conduct due diligence on, recommend for support, those grants and social investments that advance the program’s strategies.

-- Convenes, on occasion, grantees, external funders and cross-sector collaboratives to achieve the program’s objectives.
+- Convene, on occasion, grantees, external funder and cross-sector collaboratives to achieve the program’s objectives.